jorgecasar/jorgecasar.github.io/src/content/talks/en/codemotion-madrid-2024.md

   name: Codemotion Madrid
   dateStart: 2024-05-21 00:00:00
   dateEnd: 2024-05-21 00:00:00
-img: ../../../../public/assets/events/codemotion-madrid-2023.png
+img: ../../../../public/assets/events/codemotion-2024-type-javascript-without-typescript.jpg
-imgAlt: Codemotion Madrid 2023 main stage
+imgAlt: Selfie from the stage in the foreground I appear with the master of ceremonies Alba and the antendees in the background
 description: |
     Is it possible to type Javascript file without using ts files?
 How can I make my Javascript library compatible with Typescript?
     Typescript some features over Javascript, but the main reason people use Typescript is for typing the code.